-Due to the head shape and design, a fairway will always go further than a similarly lofted hybrid.
-The fairways are generally longer-shafted and generate more ball speed.
-So, with these points being said, we can understand that fairway woods have different purposes and characteristics compared to hybrids, and there’s room for both in your golf bag.
+Due to the head shape and design, a fairway wood will fly and roll out further than a similarly lofted hybrid.
+The fairway woods generally have longer shafts and generate more ball speed.
+Ultimately, fairway woods have different purposes and characteristics compared to hybrids, and there’s room for both in your golf bag.

 There are several important factors you should understand before purchasing a fairway wood.
 They are:

-Loft angle dictates flight trajectory and distance.
-The higher the loft angle, the higher the flight trajectory and the shorter the ball will travel.
+Loft dictates flight trajectory and distance.
+The higher the loft, the higher the flight trajectory and the shorter the ball will travel.
 Higher lofts are also easier to hit than stronger ones.
-Fairway woods have higher loft angle than drivers, with the 3-wood has a loft angle between 15 and 18 degrees.
-The higher the number, the higher the loft.
-For example, 5-woods have loft angle between 20 and 22 degrees.
+Fairway woods have higher lofts than drivers, with the standard 3-wood loft coming in between 14 and 16 degrees.
+The higher the number, the higher the loft: 5-woods have lofts between 17 and 20 degrees.
 Higher lofted woods (7-, 9-, 11-, etc) are often called utility or specialty woods.

 Fairway woods are usually made from three different materials, which also often dictate size.

-Titanium is a material commonly used to make larger fairway woods for hitting from the tee.
+Titanium is a material commonly used to make drivers or larger fairway woods for hitting from the tee.
 Titanium is relatively light compared to stainless steel, yet also very strong.
 With titanium, manufacturers can push the center of gravity (CG) deeper in the club head, which translates to higher natural flight trajectory.
-Titanium face can also be made really thin, providing better performance in distance.
+Titanium faces can also be made really thin, providing better distance.

-The advancement in technology has allowed manufacturers to combine modern material options such as carbon with titanium or steel to create ultra-lightweight heads.
+Recent advancements in technology have allowed manufacturers to combine materials such as carbon with titanium or steel to create ultra-lightweight, ultra strong heads.
 As a result, we get larger, more forgiving heads without sacrificing performance.
-The light weight also prevents twisting on mis-hits by distributing the center of gravity around the inside perimeter of the head.
+The light weight also prevents twisting on mis-hits by allowing greater distribution of weight to the perimeter of the head.
 Multi-material clubs are generally the most expensive, but deliver the best results.

-On top of these factors, there is another consideration you should have when choosing your fairway wood.
-It truly depends on what you are looking to achieve:
+On top of these factors, there are other considerations when choosing your fairway wood.
+It ultimately depends on what you are looking to achieve:

-We all know how long irons can be really difficult to use.
+We all know that long irons can be really difficult to hit well.

-So, fairway woods can be good alternatives to long irons and hybrids with their larger club heads and more forgiveness.
+Higher lofted fairway woods can be good alternatives to long irons and hybrids with their larger club heads, increased forgiveness, and lower center-of-gravity.
 As a general rule, a 5-wood can replace a 2-iron, a 7-wood for 3- or 4- iron, and 9-wood can replace the 5-iron.

 Ever wanted to reach the par 5 in two?
-Some holes are simply too long to reach with a driver or long irons.
-In these cases, a 3- or 4- wood with a fairly shallow head can do the job, especially from the fairway.
+Some holes are simply too long to reach with a hybrid or long irons.
+In these cases, a 3- or 4- wood with a lively clubface can often do the job from the fairway.

-High handicappers’ clubs are commonly designed with two things in mind: more forgiveness and consistency in distance.
+High handicappers’ clubs are commonly designed with two things in mind: more forgiveness and distance on off-center strikes.
 With fairway woods, it is no different.

-Fairway woods for high handicappers are designed to be more forgiving.
+Fairway woods for high handicappers are designed to be as forgiving as possible.
 This is mainly achieved by making the head bigger and moving weight to the perimeter, giving you a bigger sweet spot to hit the ball.
-Other approaches in design and technology can also be used, such as manipulating the center of gravity (CG) position, enabling the face to flex more during impact, or other designs.
+Other approaches in design can also be used, such as manipulating the center of gravity (CG) position or thinning the face to flex more during impact.

 Although not as prominent as in drivers, some manufacturers do offer some forms of adjustability in their fairway woods.
 There are generally three forms of adjustability/customization offered in fairway woods:

-By using adjustable hosel, players can adjust the loft of the fairway wood.
-By removing a screw in the heel, the loft adjustment can be made when the shaft is connected to the club head and replacing it with the intended setting.
-Usually, this method allows the loft to be increased or decreased by up to 5 degrees.
+By using adjustable hosel, players can modify the loft of the fairway wood.
+Usually achieved with a removable screw in the heel, the player removes the head and re-positions it on the shaft in the desired loft setting.
+Usually, this method allows the loft to be increased or decreased by 1-3 degrees.

-However, it is not only the loft that is changed with this method, as the lie will also be affected.
-‘Lie’ is the angle of the shaft in relation to the ground at address with the shaft, which will affect the horizontal flight of the ball.
-Some adjustable hosels allow us to change loft angle without affecting the lie, which is a thing to consider when purchasing a club with adjustable hosel.
+However, it is not only the loft that is changed with this method, as the lie may also be affected.
+‘Lie’ is the angle of the shaft in relation to the ground at address, which will affect the horizontal flight of the ball.
+Some adjustable hosels allow us to change loft angle without affecting the lie, which is worth considering when purchasing a club with adjustable hosel.

 Face angle, as the name suggests, is the angle of the face at address.
 We call the face angle ‘squared’ when it is totally perpendicular to the ball.
 Some fairway woods have soles that cause the club to naturally sit square behind the ball, which can help the golfer align the clubhead precisely.

-Adjusting the face angle can have a quite significant impact on ball flight.
-Moreover, a closed clubface can help players who have a tendency to slice the ball, while an open clubface can help with hook tendencies.
+Adjusting the face angle can have a quite significant impact on ball flight: a closed clubface (“draw” setting) can help players who have a tendency to slice the ball, while an open clubface (“fade” setting) can help with hook tendencies.

-Adjustable weight feature is really prominent in drivers to manipulate center of gravity positioning.
-It is less prevalent in fairways, but some manufacturers do offer it.
+Having an adjustable weight feature has essentially become the norm in drivers to manipulate center of gravity positioning.
+It is less prevalent in fairway woods, but some manufacturers do offer it.
 Manipulating the weight position will affect the center of gravity, which will, in turn, affect forgiveness, flight trajectory, and distance.

 Those qualities can come in different forms, as different manufacturers have different approaches to achieve them.
-As a general rule of thumb, here are some features you should look for:
+As a general rule, here are some features you should look for:

-Generally, fairway woods for high handicappers come in relatively large head sizes.
+Fairway woods for high handicappers come in relatively large head sizes.
 This is due to the fact that larger heads can accommodate bigger moment of inertia (MOI), which will increase forgiveness.
-Remember, however, that a large head should also have proper weight and center of gravity placement.

 There are other technological approaches that can increase forgiveness, which will vary greatly between manufacturers.
 Most of them will have similar principles: manipulating the center of gravity position or enabling the face to flex more for an even bigger sweet spot.
-Before purchasing your fairway, it is important to check for its forgiveness features or technologies.
+Before purchasing your fairway wood, it is important to consider how forgiving it is on mis-hits.

 A very difficult question, as there are many brands offering excellent fairway woods for beginners and high handicappers.
 The right club will come down to personal preference; the club that feels the best and inspires confidence is usually the right one for you.
-That said, there are three particular brands we will recommend:
+That said, there are three particular brands we recommend:

-It’s hard to mention TaylorMade without mentioning Callaway, arguably being the biggest rivalry in the world of golf equipment.
-Callaway is known for their old-fashioned approaches to technologies.
-However, that's not saying their features aren't top notch.
-If you want great response and feel, it’s hard to go wrong with Callaway.
+It’s hard to mention TaylorMade without mentioning Callaway, arguably their biggest rival in the world of golf equipment.
+Callaway is known for integrating modern technology into classic designs.
+If you want great looks and feel, it’s hard to go wrong with Callaway.